Description

 IMPORTANT NOTE: This is highly experimental and not recommended.
 Both are potent multi-receptor agonists.

-- Excessive receptor activation likely
+- Too much receptor start likely

 - Unpredictable side effects